ambitus/pyracf/CONTRIBUTING.md

 ### Fixing Bugs

-If you fix a bug, open a GitHub pull request with the fix.
-In the PR, make sure to clearly described the problem and the solution approach.
+If you fix a bug, open a GitHub pull request against the `dev` branch with the fix.
+In the PR, make sure to clearly describe the problem and the solution approach.

 ### Adding or Fixing Documentation